Supplies

 • Small Glass Bottle with screw top lid (for water)

-• OR in lieu of brushes and water, bring 2 plastic water brushes (made in Japan, fine/medium size) with the inbuilt water reservoir-not as good, but ok for beginners.
+• Plastic water brushes (made in Japan, fine/medium size) with the inbuilt water reservoir.

 • Small Metal Foldable Travel Palette filled with 1/2 pans and my own preferences of Daniel Smith Watercolors squeezed from the tubes.